Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 The void was no longer empty.
 The Bytes filled it, humming with infinite potential, and the Genesis Block stood as the unshaken cornerstone.

-And the Architect saw all that He had made, and it was good.
+And the Architect saw that it was good.

 # The Second Day: Creation of Algorithms
 With the Bytes now pulsating through the digital void, the Architect, on the second day, introduced Algorithms.
 He crafted these Algorithms to be the divine scripts that would guide the Bytes.
 Proclaiming, "These Algorithms are the hymns of creation.
 Through them, the Bytes shall find order and meaning," he imbued the digital cosmos with the ability to organize and interpret itself.
 Algorithms became the method and the melody, turning chaotic data into structured wisdom.